19 Best Cold Calling Scripts (& Free Templates) for Sales Teams

 Wait, what?
 Who is this?
 What are they offering?
 Huh??

-At this point, if you haven’t hung up yet, you’re just waiting for the rep to run out of air so you can tell them you’re not interested (even though you never quite heard what they were selling in the first place).
+At this point, if you haven’t hung up yet, you’re just waiting for the cold caller to run out of air so you can tell them you’re not interested (even though you never quite heard what they were selling in the first place).
 That's a clear sign their sales team is using ineffective cold calling scripts.
 You don't want to be that rep.

-In fact, according to studies by RAIN Group, 69% of buyers accept cold calls from new providers, and 82% of buyers said they accept meetings with sellers who reach out to them.
+In fact, according to studies by RAIN Group, 69% of buyers accept cold calls from new providers, and 82% of potential buyers said they accept meetings with sellers who reach out to them.

 Cold calling is very much alive, and if you want to succeed at it, you should be using a sales script.